m-semnani/webapp-framework/README.md

 This project can be used as a starting point for a java web application.
-The front-end is implemented using [angular 9](https://angular.io/) and the back-end part is implemented using [spring boot 2](https://spring.io/projects/spring-boot).<br>
+The front-end is implemented using [Angular 9](https://angular.io/) and the back-end part is implemented using [Spring Boot 2](https://spring.io/projects/spring-boot).<br>
 The main fetures encluding:
 - Authentication and Authorization with multiple roles.